So John Kerry says that I have created a nation, let a nation of know-nothings, and that we are a country in know-nothingness.

 Hi, thanks for taking my call.

-Uh, I just wanted to see if I could get your opinion on there's uh there's a Supreme Court case that's gonna be uh pulled up on Tuesday about uh it's called Schwarzenegger versus the Entertainment Merchants Association.
+There's a Supreme Court case that's going to be pulled up on Tuesday about, it's called Schwarzenegger versus the Entertainment Merchants Association.

-And essentially what it's saying is the government will now have the ability to regulate video games, and they are not protected under the First Amendment because they're deemed to have no uh artistic literary or any kind of value to any type of uh demographic, so they don't apply to the First Amendment.
+And essentially what it's saying is the government will now have the ability to regulate video games and they are not protected under the First Amendment because they're deemed to have no artistic, literary, or any kind of value to any type of demographic, so they don't apply to the First Amendment.

 Do you think that this is even a relevant thing that the Supreme Court should ever be even considering?